radicallyopensecurity/password-training/estimator/Hashcat-benchmarks.md

 | bcrypt |     2593 H/s |

+# Note on bcrypt GPU performance
+In the results you can see that bcrypt is significantly slower in the GPU as opposed to the CPU benchmarks.
+This is due to inherent details in the bcrypt algorithm, which requires feedback from earlier parts of computations.
+This makes it much harder to implement on a GPU and makes the access times to memory a far more significant factor in the overall performance.
+Practically this means that for bcrypt you need much more GPU processing power to get a performance gain over a CPU.

 # Note on version numbers
 Since version numbers are subject to change over time, the following list can be used to seek out updated versions.